chouchouiio/CHOUCHOU.github.io/_pages/about.md

 Olá pessoal!
-I am Dejing Zhou (周德靖) AKA Felix Zhou, an M.Sc. student in Artificial Intelligence at the **University of Macau**, where I also serve as a student research assistant with research scholarship funding.
+I am **Dejing Zhou (周德靖) AKA Felix Zhou**, an M.Sc. student in Artificial Intelligence at the **University of Macau**, where I also serve as a student research assistant with research scholarship funding.
 My research is supervised by Prof. Chi-Man Vong.
 I am currently an Applied Scientist summer intern at Microsoft's MAI and Bing Search team.
 I received my B.Eng. degree in Artificial Intelligence as an outstanding graduate from **South China Agricultural University** in 2025.
 My research was supervised by Prof. Jianqiang Lu.

 My research focuses on **computer vision, multimodal perception, robotic scene understanding, semantic segmentation, visual/LiDAR place recognition, topology-aware deep learning, large language models, and AI agents**.
 After graduating with a bachelor's degree, I also serve as a founding partner for two cooperative entrepreneurial ventures currently in the initial startup phase, holding the roles of President and VP, respectively.
 By the way, my Girl friend Yunshi Xiong is an outstanding embedded and computer vision algorithm engineer who gave me a lot of help 🌸.